 The Research Concierge Service (RCS) is a service of Research Development at Penn State College of Medicine.

-We help investigators strengthen grant writing skills, form collaborative teams and develop complex research proposals.
+The service helps investigators strengthen grant writing skills, form collaborative teams and develop complex research proposals.

 On this section of the Research website, the Research Concierge and Research Development support investigators with funding advice, proposal development strategies and best practices.

-Our typical services are listed here, and you can explore resources for proposal development, investigator development and funding sources from the menu.
+Typical services are listed here, and you can explore resources for proposal development, investigator development and funding sources from the menu.